 Serenade dancers, photo via Genevieve Magua.

-Amaranth is a triple bill of performances – all diverse; all beautiful – and perfect if you happen to be a die-hard fan or if you’d like to just to dip your toe into the world of ballet.
+Amaranth is a triple bill of performances – all diverse, all beautiful – and perfect if you happen to be a die-hard fan of ballet or if you’d like to dip your toe into the world of pointe shoes.

 In true Storm fashion, the high heels were off before we made it back to the car and I spent the entire drive home playing and replaying the performances in my head thinking wow, wow, wow.

-And days later, after the evening has rooted itself as a great memory, I still find myself thinking back to this quote by Christopher Huggins (one of the choreographers).
-He told the 60 dancers in his piece this, during reherals, but it’s really stuck with me as a piece of advice that transcends the stage:
+Days later, after the evening had rooted itself as a great memory, I still find myself thinking back to this quote by Christopher Huggins (one of the choreographers).
+He told the 60 dancers in his piece this, during rehearsals, but it’s really stuck with me as a piece of advice that transcends the stage:

 Do your best.
 Be your best.
 Be your absolute best.”